Servir-Mekong/hydra-floods/docs/using-datasets.md

 ### Specialized Datasets

 `hydrafloods` has specialized datasets classes that extend a `hydrafloods.Dataset` class and are common image collections used in surface water mapping.
-These specialized datasets include a custom `qa()` method that gets called on initialization to mask poor quality pixels and custom methods that make harmonization easy.
+These specialized datasets include a custom `qa()` method based on quality assessment bands that gets called on initialization to mask poor quality pixels and custom methods that make harmonization easy.
 Furthermore, the optical sensor bands are automatically renamed to a common scheme so that they can be used together easily.
 Here is a list of the specialized datasets with links to information on methods:

 Really, one can think of the custom `qa()` method as a preprocessing step that you would like to happen on *all* images in the dataset so it is not just restricted to specific sensors as seen in a later section.